 Once machines have human-like capabilities, can they be used to evoke the best communicative skills that humans are capable of, the richest learning?
 This is the goal of Cassell’s research: to develop technologies that evoke from humans the most human and humane of our capabilities, and to study their effects on our evolving world.

-In addition to her role as a professor of HCII, Cassell is also associate vice provost for technology strategy and impact at CMU, and co-director of the university's Simon Initiative.
+Cassell is the director emerita of the HCII.
+Currently, in addition to her role as a professor, Cassell is also associate dean of the School of Computer Science for technology strategy and impact at CMU, co-director of the university's Simon Initiative, and co-director of the university's Yahoo-InMind collaboration.